Emjay-19/Amazon-Product-Review-Analysis-2/README.md

 order by Order_Priority,
 AvgShippingCost desc
 ```
+### Analysis
+Based on the data analyzed, Delivery Truck is consistently used the most across all priorities, and even slightly more for critical than for low.
+This is counterintuitive because critical orders should prioritize speed over cost.
+Express Air, the fastest and most expensive method, is used almost equally across all priorities.
+This suggests no adjustment for urgency, which is inappropriate.
+We'd expect much higher usage for critical orders and much lower for low-priority.
+Regular Air shows similarly small variation and is actually used more for low priority than for critical.
+In conclusion, the data shows that the company’s shipping method choices do not reflect the urgency of the order priorities.
+Use of Express Air does not increase for higher-priority orders, and Delivery Truck is used most often, even for critical orders.

 ### Recommendations
 1. To increase revenue from the bottom 10 customers, KMS could consider implementing the following strategies;